OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 *Step mockup showing service properties.*

-An ECS deployment will then execute this process:
+An ECS deployment will then execute the following process:
 1. Select the Docker image tags to be defined in the task definition when creating a deployment.
 2. Query the ECS service configured in the matching target and attempt to find a task definition whose latest version matches the details defined in the step.
 3. If no task definition is found, create one.